 What did Pontius Pilate say to Jesus?

-- Pilate affirmed about the day of Jesus’ death that.
+- Pilate affirmed the day of Jesus’ death.
 Great dark and black clouds covered like a wave, and a mighty earthquake shook the earth towards the early hour of the night.
 I took my cloak upon me and set foot into the city to the parts of Golgotha.

 - His wife, Claudia Procula, violates Roman law forbidding interference in a legal process.
 Sent Pilate a message: Have nothing to do with this righteous man.
 Today I have suffered much in a dream because of him.